DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Distribution-In-Plateaux

 \subsection{DIP Applied to Collision Integrals}

-Before describing how the DIP simplifies the larger problem of phase space transport.
-Consider how it simplifies the problem of evaluating collision integrals.
-For a binary collisions $\mathfrak{ab\rightarrow cd}$, the gain of particles of type-$\mathfrak{c}$ is given by the collision integral (\cref{eqn: diff collision integral}):
+Before describing how DIP simplifies the larger problem of phase-space transport, it is useful to consider how it simplifies the problem of evaluating collision integrals.
+For a binary collision $\mathfrak{ab\rightarrow cd}$, the gain of particles of type-$\mathfrak{c}$ is given by the collision integral (\eref{eqn: diff collision integral}):